realrobertdouglas/realrobertdouglas.github.io/_posts/2020-10-15-get-your-life-togeather.md

 That list may work as a filter, where the tasks of the day that normally keep popping up in your head can just be written down instead of constantly interrupting you.

-That list may tell you what you can actually get done in a day, because when everything written out you see the whole picture.
+That list may tell you what you can actually get done in a day; when everything is written out, you see the whole picture.

 That list may make you smarter, because space normally consumed by your short term memory just got freed up.

-When you review an old list, you can see what you thought was important, and what wasn?t.
+When you review an old list, you can see what you thought was important and what was not.
 This review programs your subconscious to emotionally value the actions that had a long-term impact on your life over the things that failed.

-Without your conscious mind having to do work beyond reading an old list, you?re tuning your body just like any auto shop tunes a car.
+Without your conscious mind having to do work beyond reading an old list, you are tuning your body just like any auto shop tunes a car.

 # (i) I'm doing the things in front of me, but my life isn't getting better.